Nazir Razak: Beyond CIMB (2016–present)

 In October 2016, Nazir was appointed as the inaugural chair of the World Economic Forum's ASEAN Regional Business Council, a platform aimed at promoting trust and co-operation between the public and private sectors in the region.
 He stepped down from the EPF investment panel on 31 May 2017 after 15 years of service.
 Nazir stepped down as chairman of CIMB Group Holdings and from all other positions within the CIMB group by 31 December 2018.
-In October 2019, the Malaysian Anti-Corruption Commission (MACC) announced it was seeking to recover up to US$100 million in fines from 80 individuals and entities alleged to have received laundered funds linked to 1Malaysia Development scandal, including Nazir.
+In October 2019, the Malaysian Anti-Corruption Commission (MACC) announced it was seeking to recover up to $100 million in fines from 80 individuals and entities alleged to have received laundered funds linked to 1Malaysia Development scandal, including Nazir.
 The MACC stated that he had received approximately 25.7 million ringgit in cheques, though it did not confirm whether these were the same funds reportedly transferred through his account in 2013.
 Nazir did not immediately respond to the announcement, which formed part of broader recovery efforts under the government of Mahathir following the 2018 general election.

-Nazir Razak succeeded Zaiton Mohd Hassan as non-executive chairman of Malaysia Development Bank (BPMB) on 22 April 2021.
+Nazir was appointed as non-executive chairman of Malaysia Development Bank (BPMB) on 22 April 2021.
 At the time, he was also the chairman and founding partner of Ikhlas Capital, a private equity firm focused on ASEAN markets.
-During his tenure at BPMB, Nazir oversaw the planned consolidation of Malaysia's development finance institutions, including the merger with Danajamin Berhad, and implemented operational and governance enhancements.
+During his tenure at BPMB, Nazir oversaw the planned consolidation of Malaysia's development finance institutions, including the merger with Danajamin Berhad.
 He also launched Agenda 2025, a three-year transformation strategy, and introduced the Measuring Impact on National Development framework to evaluate loans and investments.
 After two years, he retired from his role as non-executive chairman on 22 April 2023.

 Personal life

-Nazir was born into a prominent Malaysian political family.
-His father, Abdul Razak Hussein, served as Pahang state secretary and UMNO deputy president, while his maternal grandfather, Mohamed Noah Omar, was chairman of UMNO in Johor.
-Abdul Razak's own upbringing was shaped by his father, Hussein Taib, a district officer in Bentong, whose influence extended over some 10,000 residents.
-Nazir comes from a family of Bugis descent and has several siblings, including his eldest brother, Najib.
-The family has maintained a significant presence in Malaysian public and political life.

-Nazir married Azlina Aziz, daughter of Abdul Aziz Taha, former governor of the Central Bank of Malaysia, in 1992.
-The couple had two children, Arman and Marissa, and divorced in 2023.
-On 17 November 2023, Nazir married Yati Zainuddin, a businesswoman whom he first met while they were both studying in the United Kingdom.
+Nazir Razak is of Bugis descent and has several siblings, including his eldest brother, Najib.
+He married Azlina Aziz, daughter of former Central Bank of Malaysia governor Abdul Aziz Taha, in 1992.
+They had two children, Arman and Marissa, and divorced in 2023.
+On 17 November 2023, Nazir married Yati Zainuddin, a businesswoman whom he had first met while they were both studying in the United Kingdom.